 2. The UP Function sends PFCP Association Setup Response to the CP Function.
 Within the message, the UP Function Features IE is included to indicate the L2TP support, and if so, the UP function may include the LAC address(es) configured per Network Instance if the Network Instance, e.g. corresponding to a DNN/APN has been configured with multiple LACs.

-NOTE: The CP function needs to select a right UP function (with a LAC address configured matching the one received from RADIUS/Diameter server if it is received) when it requests UP function to establish a L2TP tunnel and L2TP session.
+NOTE: The CP function needs to select a right UP function (with a LAC address configured matching the one received from RADIUS/Diameter/AAA server if it is received) when it requests UP function to establish a L2TP tunnel and L2TP session.
 See also clause 3.3 of IETF RFC 2868 [9], clause 4.5.4 of IETF RFC 7155 [16].

 The UP Function indicates L2TP support in PFCP Association Setup Request if the PFCP Association is initiated by the UP function.